-- Use the VTAM DISPLAY command to inquire about the status of the FEPI nodes (acting as SLUs) and the target systems.
-It should normally be necessary to use this command only when you experience problems in communicating with a particular target.
-Note that to understand the displays you require some knowledge of how VTAM operates.
-VTAM messages are explained in the VTAM Messages and Codes manual. - Use the VTAM VARY command to control the availability of resources within the network.
-In the case of FEPI, you can use it to force the closure of a node regardless of whether it is being used in an active conversation.
-This is achieved by making the VTAM node inactive.
-However, any pending request to change to a state of RELEASED or OUTSERVICE is able to complete.
-A subsequent VARY ACTIVE command makes the node available for use again (if its state is still INSERVICE).

-- Use the VTAM VARY TERM command to terminate individual connections-that is, to end the session between a particular PLU (target) and SLU (FEPI) pair. - Use the VTAM DISPLAY SESSIONS command to diagnose problems in establishing sessions.
-To use this command, you require an understanding of VTAM session processing.
+- Use the DISPLAY command to inquire about the status of the FEPI nodes (acting as SLUs) and the target systems.
+Normally, you need to use this command only when there are problems communicating with a particular target.
+To understand the displays, you require some knowledge of how the z/OS Communications Server operates.
+For explanations of messages, see z/OS Communications Server: SNA Messages. - Use the VARY command to control the availability of resources in the network.
+For FEPI, you can use this command to force the closure of a node regardless of whether it is in use in an active conversation.
+To do this, make the the z/OS Communications Server node inactive.
+Any pending request to change to a state of RELEASED or OUTSERVICE can complete before the node becomes inactive.
+A subsequent VARY ACTIVE command makes the node available for use again (if its state is still INSERVICE). - Use the VARY TERM command to terminate individual connections; that is, to end the session between a particular PLU (target) and SLU (FEPI) pair. - Use the DISPLAY SESSIONS command to diagnose problems in establishing sessions.
+To use this command, you require an understanding of the z/OS Communications Server session processing.